GolfBravoSierra/How-change-Firefox-background/README.md

 then open chrome folder and create a another folder named "img"

-Now go and copy that file that you downloaded when the video started. and paste in chrome folder.

 paste your picture on "img" folder, and copy image name

 open css file, edit image name and save